 As the Democratic presidential candidates continue to debate and campaign for their party’s 2020 nomination, health care ranks high on the list of issues that Democrats and Democratic-leaning independents want the candidates to discuss.
 KFF offers independent, non-partisan policy analysis, polling and other research and has experts who can provide context, explain trade-offs and provide key data points on health care issues that may arise in the debates and broader campaign.
 Some key resources:

 Medicare-for-all and Other Proposals to Expand Public Coverage

-- This slideshow provides an overview of where the Democratic presidential candidates in the Sept.
-12 debate stand on health care reform.
+- This slideshow provides an overview of where the 12 leading Democratic presidential candidates stand on health reform.
 This side-by-side comparison tool compares the major bills introduced in Congress this year to expand public health coverage.
 This testimony explains the different approaches and their implications.

 - This column from KFF’s Drew Altman highlights how Medicare-for-all is popular with Democrats in key battleground states but significantly less so among swing voters.
 (Additional Drew Altman columns here.)

 - This explainer examines the potential impact of the Texas v.
 U.S. court case that, with the Trump Administration’s support, aims to overturn the entire ACA.
 This chart collection highlights key polling data related to the ACA and its provisions.

 - This updated analysis estimates the number and share of people by state with “declinable” pre-existing conditions that would have prevented them from buying their own health insurance based on the underwriting practices in place in most states prior to the ACA.